Samuel Eto'o sorry for altercation outside World Cup game - NewsBreak

 Samuel Eto'o sorry for altercation outside World Cup game

-Eto’o had paused to pose for photos with fans near Stadium 974 after Brazil beat South Korea 4-1.
-Footage circulating on social media showed him then reacting to comments by a man holding a camera.
+Eto'o had paused to pose for photos with fans near Stadium 974 after Brazil beat South Korea 4-1.
+A video originally posted on social media by newspaper La Opinion showed him then reacting to comments by a man holding a camera.

 The former Barcelona and Inter Milan forward was initially held back by people in his entourage, but he then got clear and appeared to aim a kick at the man, who fell backwards to the ground.